 In the product development process, we have introduced consumer tests to capture any future interactions that consumers and customers will have with the new product, anticipate claims and non-conformities, and prevent a dissatisfying customer experience/journey.

-In the continuous management flow, we have introduced rules and thresholds through which we can immediately understand the problem and provide a response without waiting for the full diagnosis, being committed to customer experience first and to the product failure resolution next.
+In the continuous management flow, we have introduced rules and thresholds to immediately understand the problem and provide a response without waiting for the full diagnosis.
+We are committed to customer experience first and product failure resolution next.

-Maria: On top of organizational barriers, you must deeply understand consumer insights, and the true barrier is showing an open mind and the ability to listen to the customers without prejudice.
+Maria: On top of organizational barriers, you must deeply understand consumer insights.
+The true barrier is showing an open mind and the ability to listen to the customers without prejudice.

 6. Emiliano: Can you tell us a ‘Eureka’ moment related to when your teams learned something extraordinary, thanks to customer feedback?

-Maria: It happened about two years ago, and after a summer with plenty of negative customer feedback.
+Maria: It happened about two years ago, after a summer with plenty of negative customer feedback.
 We had realized the only way to understand certain situations is to live them at the customer site, together with the customers.
-For instance, the way buyers brew our coffee, the ingredients they use (the water for example) are different from the ones we operate.
+For instance, the way buyers brew our coffee and the ingredients they use (the water, for example) differ from the ones we operate.

 We learned that having Lavazza exiting from our offices and experiencing the coffee preparation with the customers is more valuable.
 And for that specific case, we understood the root cause of many complaints.

 Maria: We use the Wonderboard data a lot!
 Starting from the Wonderboard data, we built indicators that we monitor quarterly to get a snapshot of Lavazza’s brand performances.
-We can evaluate our performances globally, comparing them to our competitors, and also the trends in different local markets.
+We can evaluate our performances globally, comparing them to our competitors and the trends in different local markets.

 We also use the Wonderboard to perform a detailed analysis of a single product and compare results with our customer care data.
-In this way, we are able to read weak signals from the markets and intervene to improve both quality and services.
+This way, we can read weak signals from the markets and intervene to improve quality and services.
 Wonderflow’s generated data is one of the drivers we have chosen to drive product improvements, prioritizing actions and interventions.

-With the growing importance that e-commerce has assumed in recent years, we have set up an inter-functional collaboration table with our main e-commerce partner and we are moving towards optimizing relations with them.
+With the growing importance that e-commerce has assumed in recent years, we have set up an inter-functional collaboration table with our main e-commerce partner.
+We are moving towards optimizing relations with them.